The Department of Film and Media Studies at UC Santa Barbara offers M.A./Ph.D and Ph.D.-only degree programs. The program is designed to be:

 Applications to both the M.A./Ph.D and Ph.D.-only programs are accepted during the fall only.
 The application deadline for all applicants is December 1, when the department will begin screening applications for a limited number of competitive openings and funding opportunities.

-Admission to the M.A./Ph.D. and Ph.D.-only programs is based on seven application components (for detailed information on all components see
+Admission to the M.A./Ph.D. and Ph.D.-only programs is based on six application components (for detailed information on all components see the Graduate Division website: How to Apply.

 - Official transcripts from all post-secondary institutions attended must be uploaded to the online application.
 A 3.0 GPA for the bachelor’s degree is a campus-wide minimum requirement for UCSB graduate study.